 If you are a science major, you may also want to consider The School for Field Studies (SFS).
 SFS offers programs in Australia, Bhutan, Cambodia and Vietnam, Costa Rica, Kenya, Panama, Peru, Tanzania and Turks & Caicos.
 They also offer seven different scholarships, with awards up to $8,000 for semester study.

 Finally, don't forget about programs offered through Global WV.
-Previous destinations have included Canada, China and Mexico.
+Previous destinations have included Canada, China, France, and Mexico.
 GSC also offers at least one faculty-led trip per year.
 Be sure to check the GSC International Programs Facebook page regularly for announcements about programs, scholarships and important deadlines.
-Already lined up for this summer are programs that will take you to France or Italy.
+Already lined up for Summer 2020 are programs that will take you to France (Paris) or Japan (Tenri University).

 So...
 What's it Like?